JamieMcCullough/JamieMcCullough.github.io/pages/data.md

 #  text: 'I have created a number of didactic figures to explain astrophysical phenomena that scientists and students alike are welcome to use in any context.'
 #  video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 ---
+For the science of the published papers to be maximally useful, you can find links to explore the measurements or download relevant data for your own research.